ansible/community-docs/integration_tests_quick_start_guide.rst

     "msg": "All assertions passed"
   }

-If your tests fail when you are working on your project.
-Examine the output to see at which step the failure occurred.
-Investigate why, fix, and run again.
+If your tests fail when you are working on your project, examine the output to see at which step the failure occurred.
+Investigate the reason, fix, and run again.
 Repeat the cycle until the test passes.
-If the test succeeds, write more tests covering as many possible scenarios as possible.
+If the test succeeds, write more tests.
 Refer to the `Recommendations on coverage<Recommendations-on-coverage>`_ section for details.

 .. _Recommendations-on-coverage: